Frederick August Wenderoth: California gold rush

 In 1851, Wenderoth and the Nahl family joined the California Gold Rush.
 The sea-route to the west coast goldfields was considered far easier than the arduous 2,000-mile-long overland route, with its dangers of illness, thirst, and Indian attacks.
 Those who chose to travel from the eastern United States west by sea were dubbed Argonauts.
 Wenderoth and the Nahls left New York in March, traveled by ship to Havana, Cuba, then to Chagres, Panama.
 They crossed the Isthmus of Panama by foot, and from there took another ship to San Francisco, arriving there in May.

 Most argonauts stayed in San Francisco to make plans, gather supplies, and recuperate from the long journey.
 Wenderoth and Nahls, however, left the city the next day, inland to the gold fields on the Yuba River in the Sierras.
 Arriving in Rough and Ready, the two friends, with Nahl's half-brother Arthur, staked a claim along the banks of Deer Creek.
 They found it had been salted.

 Instead of mining, they sketched the miners in the foothills, and Wenderoth may have taken daguerreotype photographs of miners at this time.
 Their experience in the mining camps is captured on two stone lithographs, signed by both artists.
 One shows the interior of a miner's cabin at night, the second shows a miner prospecting.
 They are significant because they inspired two later paintings: Nahl's 1856 Saturday Night in the Mines, (painted with his brother), and A. D. O. Browere's 1853 The Lone Prospector.

 By the end of 1851 the friends had moved to Sacramento, where they set up a studio on Fourth Street.
 They sold paintings depicting the gold rush.
 The Placer Times wrote of them in January 1852: "An opportunity is now offered the citizens of Sacramento to gratify their taste for this exalted branch of the fine arts ... of early times in California".
 The piece mentions that the two took photographs; however, that has not been definitely established.
 They most likely did paint miniature portraits, perhaps based on daguerreotypes.

 They likely painted their joint Miners in the Sierra at this time.
 The large-scale work (54 1/4 x 66 7/8 in.
 [137.7 x 169.8 cm]) shows four miners working together against a background landscape.
 Considered a genre painting, it shows the miners in a high mountain canyon, using a sluice box to extract gold from the river bed.
 Anthony Kirk, of the California Historical Society, writes that the painting is "powerful and authentic, wonderfully suggestive of the colossal labor necessary to wrest riches from the earth."
 Additionally, Wenderoth and Nahl made engravings for the Placer Times and The Sacramento Union.

+The Sacramento Daily Union on 11 September 1857 mention a drawing of Mr Henry Channing Beals family done in India Ink.